How do you make a moss wreath? This Beautiful mixed moss wreath is easy to make and much less inexpensive then it’s anthropologie look alike

-Isn’t it fun to celebrate spring with a new wreath for your home?
-I was perusing the latest Country Living magazine, when I came across this array of spring wreaths.
-I’ve got a new spot to hang a seasonal wreath and was trying to figure out what would be pretty.
-I loved all the variety shown in this layout, but of course the “splurge” wreath, the moss covered one pictured was what I liked best!
+Isn’t it fun to celebrate Spring with a new wreath for your home?
+I was perusing the latest Country Living magazine, when I came across a variety of spring wreaths.
+I loved all the different styles, but of course the “splurge” wreath was what I liked best!
 Leave it to me to pick the most expensive one; yes, I do have good taste!
-Since there’s no budget for an almost $150 moss wreath, I decided to make my own version!
-Here’s a Mixed Moss Grapevine Wreath DIY, if you’d like to create your own!
+The good news is that it’s easy to imitate the $150 Anthro wreath.
+Here’s how to make an Easy DIY Mixed Moss Grapevine Wreath.

 Begin by Taking a Closer Look at the Wreath You Want to DIY

 There are at least 4 kinds of moss and lichen on this wreath.
 Each type is seen 4 times on the wreath.
 Keep this design concept in mind as you are placing the moss.